mosaicMK/Windows-10-Setup/README.md

 - Reworked the remove app process to function more efficiently

-For more inforamtion visit http://sccmtst.com
+For more inforamtion visit http://www.sccmtst.com or http://www.mosacimk.com